-16.8.5.17 file_create_symlink
+16.8.5.17 file\create\symlink

 Create a symlink at a destination path and pointing to a source target except if a file or directory already exists.
+Compatible with nodes running Rudder 3.1 or higher.

 - source: Source file (absolute path on the target node) - destination: Destination file (absolute path on the target node)